szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- fields** - `array` A list of fields to be matched, enter here the names of the fields into which you want to divide the parsed data, e.g. id, name, actor, description.
-It should be entered in one line, separated by a comma (,), or as an array of fields.
+**- fields** - `array` A list of fields to be matched.
+Enter the names of the fields into which you want to divide the parsed data, e.g., id, name, actor, description.
+The fields should be entered on one line, separated by commas (,), or as an array of fields.

   *Syntax:* FIELDNAME1,FIELDNAME2,FIELDNAME3,FIELDNAME4...